fakarsu356/ISO-15939-Measurement-Process-Simulator/README.md

 # ISO 15939 Measurement Process Simulator

-1. Mimari Yapı :
+1. Architecture:
-Uygulama, CardLayout kullanılarak tasarlanmış tek bir pencere (JFrame) üzerinden yönetilir.
-5 ana adım (Profile, Define, Plan, Collect, Analyse) ayrı paneller olarak tanımlanmış ve butonlar aracılığıyla geçiş sağlanmıştır.
+The application is designed using a Wizard structure within a single JFrame, managed by a CardLayout.
+The 5 core steps (Profile, Define, Plan, Collect, Analyse) are implemented as separate JPanel components.
-Step Indicator: En üstte yer alan JLabel, HTML formatı kullanılarak dinamik olarak güncellenir; aktif adımı vurgular ve tamamlanan adımlara "✓" ekler.
+Step Indicator: A dynamic JLabel at the top tracks progress using HTML formatting.
+It highlights the active step and marks completed steps with a "✓" symbol.
-2. Adım Mantığı ve Validasyon:
+2. Step Logic & Validation:
-Step 1 (Profile): Kullanıcı verileri alınır. handleNext metodu içinde boş alan kontrolü yapılarak hata mesajı (JOptionPane) gösterilir.
+Step 1 (Profile): Collects user and session data.
+The handleNext method performs validation to prevent empty fields using JOptionPane alerts.
-Step 2 (Define): Mod (Education/Health) seçimine göre senaryolar updateScenarios metoduyla dinamik olarak yüklenir.
-Radio butonları ButtonGroup ile tekli seçime zorlanır.
+Step 2 (Define): Scenarios are dynamically loaded into the cbScenario ComboBox based on the selected Mode (Education/Health) via the updateScenarios method.
+ButtonGroup ensures mutual exclusivity for RadioButton selections.
-3. Veri ve Hesaplama Mantığı:
+3. Data Processing & Scoring:
-Step 3 & 4 (Plan & Collect): Seçilen senaryoya göre veriler loadStep3Data ve loadStep4Data metodlarıyla DefaultTableModel üzerine işlenir.
+Steps 3 & 4 (Plan & Collect): Data is populated into a DefaultTableModel based on the chosen scenario through loadStep3Data and loadStep4Data methods.
-Skor Formülü: calculateScore metodu, PDF'teki "Higher is better" ve "Lower is better" formüllerini uygular.
-Sonuçlar Math.round(s * 2) / 2.0 ile en yakın 0.5 değerine yuvarlanır.
+Scoring Algorithm: The calculateScore method implements the "Higher is better" and "Lower is better" formulas defined in the ISO standard.
+Results are rounded to the nearest 0.5 increment using the Math.round(s * 2) / 2.0 logic as required.
-4. Analiz ve Sonuç (Step 5):
+4. Analysis & Results (Step 5):
-Weighted Average: Metrik skorlarının ağırlıklı ortalaması hesaplanır ve sonuç 1-5 aralığından 0-100 yüzdesine çevrilerek JProgressBar üzerinde gösterilir.
+Weighted Average: The application calculates the weighted average of metric scores.
+This value (on a 1-5 scale) is converted to a 0-100 percentage for visualization on a JProgressBar.
-Gap Analysis: Hedef puan (5.0) ile mevcut puan arasındaki fark (Gap) hesaplanır ve puan eşiklerine göre (Excellent, Good, Poor) dinamik geri bildirim verilir.
+Gap Analysis: It calculates the "Gap Value" (difference from the 5.0 target) and provides dynamic qualitative feedback (Excellent, Good, Needs Improvement, or Poor) based on score thresholds.
-5. Teknik Detaylar:
+5. Technical Specifications:
-Dil: Java (SE 17+)
+Language: Java (SE 17 or higher)
-Kütüphane: Java Swing & AWT
+Libraries: Java Swing & AWT
-Düzen: BorderLayout (Ana), GridLayout ve FlowLayout (Paneller).
+Layout Managers: BorderLayout (Main container), GridLayout, and FlowLayout (Step-specific panels).